wuyang1002431655/tango_with_django_19/manuscript/chapter5-database-setup.md

 {id="fig-ch5-admin-second"}
 ![The Django admin interface, complete with Rango models.](images/ch5-admin-second.png)

-	The Django admin interface.
-Note the Rango category, and the two models contained within.

-Try clicking the ``Categorys`` link within the ``Rango`` section.
-From here, you should see the ``test`` category that we created via the Django shell.
-Try deleting the category as we'll be populating the database with a population script next.
-The interface is easy to use.
-Spend a few minutes creating, modifying and deleting both categories and pages.
-You can also add new users who can login to the Django admin interface for your project by adding a user to the ``User`` in the ``Auth`` application.
+Try clicking the `Categorys` link within the `Rango` section.
+From here, you should see the `test` category that we created earlier via the Django shell.

+X> ### Experiment with the Admin Interface
+X> You'll be using the admin interface quite a bit to verify data is stored correctly as you develop the Rango app.
+Experiment with it, and see how it all works.
+The interface is self-explanatory and straightforward to understand.
+X>
+X> Delete the `test` category that was previously created.
+We'll be populating the database shortly with more example data.

+I> ### User Management
+I> The Django admin interface is your port of call for user management, through the Authentication and Authorisation section.
+Here, you can create, modify and delete user accounts, all with varying privilege levels.

+T> ### Plural vs. Singular Spellings
-.. note:: Note the typo within the admin interface (categorys, not categories).
-This problem can be fixed by adding a nested ``Meta`` class into your model definitions with the ``verbose_name_plural`` attribute.
-Check out `Django's official documentation on models <https://docs.djangoproject.com/en/1.7/topics/db/models/#meta-options>`_ for more information.
+T>  Note the typo within the admin interface (`Categorys`, not `Categories`).
+This typo can be fixed by adding a nested `Meta` class into your model definitions with the `verbose_name_plural` attribute.
+Check out a modified version of the `Category` model below for an example, and [Django's official documentation on models](https://docs.djangoproject.com/en/1.9/topics/db/models/#meta-options) for more information about what can be stored within the `Meta` class.
+T>
+T> {lang="python",linenos=on}
+T>     class Category(models.Model):
+T>         name = models.CharField(max_length=128, unique=True)
+T>
+T>         class Meta:
+T>             verbose_name_plural = 'categories'
+T>
+T>         def __str__(self):
+T>             return self.name

+I> ### Expanding `admin.py`
-.. note:: The example ``admin.py`` file for our Rango application is the most simple, functional example available.
-There are many different features which you can use in the ``admin.py`` to perform all sorts of cool customisations, such as changing the way models appear in the admin interface.
-For this tutorial, we'll stick with the bare-bones admin interface, but you can check out the `official Django documentation on the admin interface <https://docs.djangoproject.com/en/1.7/ref/contrib/admin/>`_ for more information if you're interested.
+I> It should be noted that the example ``admin.py`` module for your Rango application is the most simple, functional example available.
+There are many different features which you can use in the to perform all sorts of nice customisations, such as changing the way models are presented.
+You can refer to the [official Django documentation on the admin interface](https://docs.djangoproject.com/en/1.9/ref/contrib/admin/) for more information if you're interested.

 .. _model-population-script-label: